flxst/nerblackbox/docs_source/source/shared/main1.rst

 nerblackbox
 ===========

-A python package to smoothly fine-tune transformer-based models for Named Entity Recognition (NER).
+A python package to fine-tune transformer-based models for Named Entity Recognition (NER).

 Resources
 =========